anvaldes/sklearn-migrator/paper/paper.md

 ---
-title: "sklearn-migrator: Safely Migrating scikit-learn Models Across Versions"
+title: "sklearn-migrator: Cross-version migration of scikit-learn models for reproducible MLOps"
 authors:
-  - name: Alberto Valdés
+  - name: Alberto Andres Valdes Gonzalez
     orcid: 0009-0000-0752-8519
     affiliation: 1
 affiliations:
-  - name: Independent Researcher
+  - name: Independent Researcher (Chile)
     index: 1
-date: 2025-08-10
+date: 2025-12-12
 bibliography: paper.bib
 tags:
   - Python
   - machine learning
   - scikit-learn
   - MLOps
+  - model reproducibility
+  - model migration
   - model persistence
 ---

 # Summary

-`sklearn-migrator` is a Python library for **safely migrating scikit-learn models across versions** while preserving inference behavior and remaining robust to attribute changes.
-Given scikit-learn’s broad adoption in data science and industry, we focus on eight high-usage estimators (trees, ensembles, and linear/logistic models) that frequently appear in practitioner surveys and usage reports [@pedregosa2011; @kaggle2021].
+`sklearn-migrator` is a Python library for **safely migrating scikit-learn models across versions** while preserving inference behavior and remaining robust to internal attribute changes. scikit-learn is among the most widely used machine learning libraries in both research and industry, and its estimators are commonly deployed in tabular-data domains such as finance, risk, operations, and marketing [@pedregosa2011; @kaggle2021].
+In these settings, model upgrades often coincide with dependency upgrades, container base-image updates, or security patching cycles—making version-to-version portability a practical requirement for production MLOps.

+The core problem is that standard persistence mechanisms (pickle/joblib) are **version-fragile**: models saved under one scikit-learn release may fail to load—or may load with altered behavior—under another.
+This limitation is explicitly cautioned in the official documentation and has been observed in empirical and experiential work [@sklearn_persistence; @fitzpatrick2024davos; @parida2025exportformats]. `sklearn-migrator` addresses this gap by exporting supported estimators into **portable, JSON-compatible Python dictionaries** and reconstructing them in a different environment running a target scikit-learn version.
+The resulting payloads are readable, inspectable, and transportable across environments and teams, enabling long-term reproducibility and governance.

-The migration proceeds in two stages. **Stage 1 (parity):** the library captures a minimal set of prediction-critical attributes ("constructor parameters") that guarantee parity of outputs across versions; these are used to reconstruct an equivalent estimator in the target version and validated under a strict tolerance (e.g., `max |y_in - y_out| < 1e-4`). **Stage 2 (compatibility):** remaining attributes are serialized with a version-aware policy that gracefully handles additions, removals, and renames so deserialization does not break across releases.
-This approach directly addresses the well-known **version fragility** of pickle/joblib persistence with scikit-learn models as documented in the official guidelines and prior work [@sklearn_persistence; @fitzpatrick2024davos; @parida2025exportformats].
+The migration proceeds in two stages. **Stage 1 (parity):** the library captures a minimal set of prediction-critical attributes (constructor parameters and other parity-relevant settings) that guarantee parity of outputs across versions; these are used to reconstruct an equivalent estimator in the target version and validated under a strict tolerance (e.g., `max |y_in - y_out| < 1e-4`). **Stage 2 (compatibility):** remaining attributes are serialized with a version-aware policy that gracefully handles additions, removals, and renames so deserialization does not break across releases.
+This strategy is designed around the practical reality that estimator internals, defaults, and attribute names shift over time—even when the public API remains stable [@sklearn_persistence; @parida2025exportformats].

 Concretely, consider version `0.21.3` exposing `param_1, param_2, param_3, param_4` and version `1.7.0` exposing `param_1, param_2, param_3, param_5`.
 We use `param_1` and `param_2` to enforce identical predictions across versions.
-Since `param_3` exists everywhere, it is stored in the payload and directly reassigned on load.
+Since `param_3` exists in both versions, it is stored in the payload and reassigned on load.
 For version-specific attributes, the serializer records values for both `param_4` and `param_5`: in `0.21.3`, the payload stores the real value of `param_4` and the **default** value that `param_5` would take in newer versions; in `1.7.0`, it stores the real value of `param_5` and the default value that `param_4` would take in older versions.
 During deserialization, attributes are assigned using a simple `try/except` (or `hasattr`) so only valid attributes for the target version are set, and missing ones are safely skipped.
+This design makes migrations resilient to evolutionary changes such as renamed fields (e.g., `affinity → metric`), reorganized tree/boosting internals, and added default parameters across releases.

+This submission supports **21 models** across supervised and unsupervised learning:

+- **Classification (7):** `DecisionTreeClassifier`, `RandomForestClassifier`, `GradientBoostingClassifier`, `LogisticRegression`, `KNeighborsClassifier`, `SVC`, `MLPClassifier`
+- **Regression (10):** `DecisionTreeRegressor`, `RandomForestRegressor`, `GradientBoostingRegressor`, `LinearRegression`, `Ridge`, `Lasso`, `KNeighborsRegressor`, `SVR`, `AdaBoostRegressor`, `MLPRegressor`
+- **Clustering (3):** `AgglomerativeClustering`, `KMeans`, `MiniBatchKMeans`
+- **Dimensionality reduction (1):** `PCA`

-This submission covers eight widely used estimators across classification and regression—`DecisionTreeClassifier`, `RandomForestClassifier`, `GradientBoostingClassifier`, `LogisticRegression`, `DecisionTreeRegressor`, `RandomForestRegressor`, `GradientBoostingRegressor`, and `LinearRegression`—and validates representative cross-version pairs from `0.21.x` through `1.7.x` by asserting prediction parity on fixed synthetic datasets.
-Continuous integration on multiple Python versions, unit tests, and an MIT license support reproducibility and adoption in production MLOps workflows.
+Collectively, these estimators represent a large fraction of classical ML model families used in practice and commonly reported in practitioner surveys and applied workflows [@kaggle2021]. `sklearn-migrator` has been validated across **32 scikit-learn versions** (`0.21.3 → 1.7.2`), covering **1,024 migration pairs**, with automated, environment-isolated testing and strict parity checks.
+Continuous integration, unit tests, and an MIT license support reproducibility and adoption in production MLOps workflows.

 # Statement of need

 Persisted scikit-learn models frequently break across library upgrades because internal attributes, defaults, and serialization details change over time.
 Standard persistence mechanisms (e.g., pickle/joblib) are **version-fragile**: a model saved under one release may fail to load—or load with altered behavior—under another.
-This is cautioned in the official documentation and has been observed in empirical and experiential studies [@sklearn_persistence; @fitzpatrick2024davos; @parida2025exportformats].
-The result complicates production upgrades, environment migrations, and cross-team sharing, and undermines the long-term reproducibility required in MLOps, audits, and regulated workflows.
+This is explicitly cautioned in the official documentation and has been observed in empirical and experiential studies [@sklearn_persistence; @fitzpatrick2024davos; @parida2025exportformats].
+The resulting brittleness complicates production upgrades, environment migrations, cross-team sharing, and long-term reproducibility—especially in regulated or audit-heavy contexts where models must remain verifiable over time.

+In practice, this fragility creates failure modes that are costly and hard to debug.
+A dependency upgrade may break deserialization of a mission-critical model artifact.
+Conversely, pinning old versions indefinitely increases security risk and operational burden.
+Teams often face an uncomfortable trade-off: **upgrade safely** (but risk breaking legacy models) or **freeze environments** (but accumulate technical debt).
+This is particularly acute in organizations that operate many model-serving services, notebooks, and batch pipelines—each with slightly different dependency constraints.

-Given scikit-learn’s broad adoption in research and industry, there is practical value in keeping legacy models usable across releases [@pedregosa2011; @kaggle2021].
-The estimators covered in this submission—DecisionTree/RandomForest/GradientBoosting for classification and regression, plus Logistic/Linear Regression—are among the most commonly taught and deployed models in applied machine learning, frequently appearing in practitioner surveys and reports [@kaggle2021].
+Given scikit-learn’s broad adoption in research and industry, there is strong practical value in keeping legacy models usable across releases [@pedregosa2011; @kaggle2021].
+The estimator families supported in this submission—tree ensembles, linear/logistic models, nearest neighbors, support vector machines, and MLPs—are among the most commonly taught, prototyped, and deployed methods in applied machine learning.
+Unsupervised components such as k-means clustering and PCA are similarly ubiquitous in feature engineering and exploratory analysis pipelines.

 `sklearn-migrator` addresses this need with a two-stage, version-aware (de)serialization strategy.
 First, it captures the minimal, prediction-critical attributes to guarantee parity of outputs between versions.
 Second, it serializes remaining attributes with explicit, version-conditioned defaults so that parameters added, removed, or renamed across releases do not break deserialization.
 Unlike pickle/joblib, the library uses portable, JSON-compatible Python dictionaries, enabling safe transport, inspection, and storage independent of the original runtime.
+This design aligns with modern reproducibility needs and with ecosystem efforts focused on lightweight, inspectable artifacts and reproducible computational environments [@fitzpatrick2024davos; @parida2025exportformats].

 The library targets practitioners and MLOps teams who must migrate or reproduce models across heterogeneous environments.
-It supports forward and backward migration and has been exercised across 30 scikit-learn releases (`0.21.x → 1.7.x`), covering **900** version pairs with unit tests and environment-isolated validation.
+It supports forward and backward migration and has been exercised across 32 scikit-learn releases (`0.21.3 → 1.7.2`), covering **1,024** version pairs with unit tests and environment-isolated validation.
 This foundation reduces upgrade risk today while remaining extensible to additional estimators and components in future releases.

+# Design and validation

+## Serialization format

+Each supported estimator is serialized into a Python dictionary containing:

+1. **Metadata**: source version, estimator type, and migration-relevant flags.
+2. **Parity-critical reconstruction parameters**: the minimal set of fields required to reconstruct an estimator that produces matching predictions under strict tolerance.
+3. **Compatibility attributes**: additional learned attributes and internal fields stored with version-aware rules, including explicit defaults for fields that exist only in some versions.

+To keep payloads portable, the library restricts values to JSON-encodable primitives (numbers, strings, booleans, lists, dicts) and encodes arrays using standard Python lists where necessary.
+This enables storage in plain JSON files, object storage, databases, or artifact registries, and supports inspection and debugging without executing arbitrary code (a common concern with pickle).

+## Validation methodology

+`sklearn-migrator` validates migrations through:

+- **Environment isolation** (e.g., containers) to ensure `version_in` and `version_out` represent real installations.
+- **Fixed synthetic datasets** for deterministic evaluation.
+- **Strict parity checks** comparing source and migrated predictions under a tolerance (e.g., `1e-4`).

+The library has been tested across a full 32×32 version compatibility matrix, totaling **1,024 migration pairs**, and across all supported estimators.
+This automated validation provides confidence that the two-stage strategy behaves consistently across a large portion of the modern scikit-learn release history.

 # Example